EvansNjogu/EvansNjogu/README.md

 ## 🌱 Learning Journey

 🚀 My quest for knowledge is never-ending.
-I'm constantly diving into the latest developments in machine learning, computer vision, and natural language processing.
+I'm constantly diving into the latest developments in deep learning, computer vision and natural language processing.
 Whether it's the newest research paper or a coding challenge, I'm up for the challenge.

 ## 👯 Let's Collaborate